Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Personal liability

-Renting out your buy-to-let as a company brings all the usual advantages of limited liability.
+Renting out your property as a company brings all the usual advantages of limited liability.
 So, if you were to hit financial trouble, as a company director you wouldn’t need to worry about selling your own house, car, or other personal assets.
 These would still be at risk if you were a sole trader.

 BTL properties and capital gains tax